Founder- Dr. Charles C. Jalloh

 Alhassan has also worked for the United Nations, Sierra Leone, as National Program Officer in charge of the extractives.
 He also lectured International Relations at the University of Sierra Leone.

 He holds a Bachelor of Arts; Bachelor of Laws (Hons); Senior Chevening Fellow, York; and a Master of Arts in Anti-Corruption Studies (cum laude), Austria.

 Legal Researcher- Ms. Ashira Vantrees

-Ashira holds a Bachelor of Arts from Ohio Christian University, and a Masters of Science in Disaster Medicine and Management from Thomas Jefferson University.
-She is currently a Juris Doctor candidate at Florida International University College of Law.
+Ashira holds a Bachelor of Arts from Ohio Christian University, and a Masters of Science in Disaster Medicine and Management from Thomas Jefferson University, and a Juris Doctor candidate at Florida International University College of Law.